 Scott has been responsible for numerous eminent domain proceedings on behalf of the NJ Turnpike Authority in connection with roadway expansions, as well as NJ Transit Authority in connection with the acquisition of property rights needed for the proposed Trans-Hudson Tunnel.
 He has also handled eminent domain proceedings on behalf of condemning authorities pursuant to the Local Housing and Redevelopment Law.

 Scott also has expertise in real property tax litigation.
 He has represented both taxpayers and taxing authorities in appeals to County Boards of Taxation and the Tax Court of New Jersey.
 He has also litigated farmland assessment claims on behalf of property owners and tax exemption issues on behalf of hospitals, charities and not-for-profit organizations.
 Scott was special real estate taxation counsel in Evesham Township from 2009 – 2010.
-He has also served as special real estate counsel for the Borough of Chatham since 2017.
+He also served as special counsel for real property tax appeals for the Borough of Chatham from 2017 to 2020.

 Scott formerly served as an intern for Hon.
 Susan Scott of the New Jersey Superior Court, Chancery Division.
 Best Lawyers in America®, a peer review of U.S. lawyers, has included Scott on its “Ones to Watch” list in the field of Land Use and Zoning Law for 2022 and 2021.
 The “Ones to Watch” awards are recognitions given to attorneys who are earlier in their careers for outstanding professional excellence in private practice in the United States.
 Thomson Reuters included Scott on its Super Lawyers "Rising Star" list for Land Use/Zoning in 2009, 2010, and 2012 - 2013.
 See Awards and Honors Methodology.